 If you file a joint return, only one spouse has to satisfy the requirements.

+COBRA premium assistance.
 An individual who receives COBRA premium assistance (discussed earlier) for a month is disqualified from receiving the HCTC for that month.

 Other Specified Coverage